RooneyMcNibNug/OpenBSD-Config/Workstation/Why/INDEX.md

 Another factor of stability is the fact that OpenBSD runs great on a lot of different architectures, as well as older hardware and within virtual machines.
-I've been running the OS on-and-off on both a VirtualBox instance and an older T-series Thinkpad with almost zero problems for ~2yrs combined now.
+I've been running the OS on-and-off within both a VirtualBox instance and an older PC with almost zero problems for ~2yrs combined now.

 ## Security
 Regardless of the use case, if you happen to ask someone running OpenBSD